Bringing Home The Bacon May Be Challenging Amid New California Laws

 It is expanding on a 2019 law that limited the use of the felony murder rule, which previously allowed accomplices in felonies to be convicted of murder if someone died but now is restricted to people who intended to kill or directly participated.

-And it is creating the presumption that those arrested on allegations of violating their probation be freed on their own recognizance unless a judge deems them to be a public safety or flight risk.MORE NEWS: 12-Inch Water Main Break Closes Streets In Santa Rosa
+And it is creating the presumption that those arrested on allegations of violating their probation be freed on their own recognizance unless a judge deems them to be a public safety or flight risk.MORE NEWS: Man Wounded In Sunvalley Mall Shooting Was Coming To Aid Of Robbery Victim

 It is also limiting prison terms for those associated with street gangs, considering mitigating circumstances in applying sentencing enhancements, and retroactively removing other enhancements for repeat offenders and certain prior drug crimes.